lidongze0629/Miscellaneous/IELTS/speaking/topic/education/education.md

 # part-1

-### How are education priorities today different from those in the past?

-### What is your opinion on the way languages are taught in schools?

 ### How can the type of school you go to affect career success?

 ### What changes do you think will happen in the classroom in the near future?